Vivek Agnihotri: Early life and education

-Agnihotri was born in Gwalior Madhya Pradesh He studied at the Indian Institute of Mass Communication before enrolling at Harvard Extension School for a Certificate of Special Studies in Administration and Management.
-In interviews with media, he has also mentioned Bhopal School of Social Sciences and Jawaharlal Nehru University among his almae matres.
+Agnihotri was born at Jawahar Colony in Gwalior, Madhya Pradesh to Prabhu Dayal Agnihotri and Sharda Agnihotri.
+His father was a professor at Victoria College, Gwalior.
+He did his schooling from Kendriya Vidyalaya, Gwalior.
+Later, he studied at the Indian Institute of Mass Communication before enrolling at Harvard Extension School for a Certificate of Special Studies in Administration and Management.
+He has also procured degrees from Bhopal School of Social Sciences, Jawaharlal Nehru University and DY Patil University.

 Career

 Advertising and television serials

 Agnihotri started his career with the advertising agencies Ogilvy and McCann, and served as creative director for campaigns of Gillette and Coca-Cola.
 In 1994, he became involved with the directing and production of several television serials; his work was positively received.
-In 2018, Agnihotri claimed that had received threats for using the name Mohammad in his short film Mohammad and Urvashi.
+In 2018, Agnihotri claimed that he had received threats for using the name Mohammad in his short film Mohammad and Urvashi.